 The 120-year-old Gangaramaya is not the typical Sri Lankan temple.
 Situated in the bustling inner-city Colombo, nearby the scenic Beira Lake, this intriguing temple complex is simultaneously a hugely popular tourist attraction, a place of worship and a learning and vocational training center.

-Rather than huge, open spaces and tranquility, expect huge collections of fascinating artifacts and crowds at Gangaramaya.
+Rather than huge, open spaces and tranquility, expect huge collections of fascinating artefacts and crowds at Gangaramaya Temple Colombo.
 The temple is mostly celebrated for its lavish architecture and statues showcasing Sri Lankan, Chinese, Thai, Burmese and many other artistic styles.
 The exterior of the temple is boldly decorated in elaborate designs and golden adornments.
 The temple grounds are black slate tiled, with various statues—Buddha, lion, nymph—and china vases placed randomly.

 Two medium-height golden Buddha statues stand like sentinels at the door leading to the main sanctuary of the temple.
 The door itself is an impressive work of craftsmanship, with intricate wood carvings of elephants and swans reminiscent of the island’s ancient artisanship.
 (The door to the exit is similarly engraved.)
 The temple’s main sanctuary is a soothing room decorated in soft yellowish hues, housing a massive Buddha statue in meditation pose flanked by statuettes of heavenly creatures.
 The ceilings are enchantingly decorated with vibrant pastel paintings depicting Buddhist stories.
 The columns of the sanctuary are breathtakingly festooned with traditional Sri Lankan art.
 Many white-clad devotees go through the main sanctuary to offer colorful lotuses to the Buddha and exit out into the courtyard to light oil lamps and burn incense.
 There is a distinguishable stepped wall out here with many stone statues of the Buddha and stupas.
 The Bodhi tree and the courtyard of the coral-white stupa are excellent places to bask in serenity.

-The stunning Gangaramaya temple is open to everyone, regardless of faith, for an entrance fee of Rs.
-200 per adult.More Info
+The stunning Gangaramaya temple Colombo is open to everyone, regardless of faith.

 Located in the high end of Kollupitiya, to be exact, in Galle Road Colombo 3, next to Cinnamon Grand Colombo, Crescat is one of the finest shopping malls.
 If you are in Colombo and is looking for the quality design wear, this will be an ideal place for all branded products.
 Outlets are open till 7 in the evening while the Food court will serve you until 10 in the night.More..